 During his service as lobbyist and counsel, John successfully sought tax changes broadening the use of structured settlements and facilitating their use to resolve workers compensation claims.
 He also successfully sought the retention of current law treatment of derivative claims for physical injury tort damages.

 His court admissions include the U.S. District Court, Central District of California, and the U.S. Tax Court.

 Courtney joined the NSSTA team in July 2010.
-She has been with Book Hill Partners since October 2008 as the Government Affairs and Client Relations Manager.
-Prior to joining BHP Courtney worked as a Government Affairs coordinator for a large trade association.
+She has been with Book Hill Partners since October 2008 as Senior Vice President of Government Affairs and Client Relations.
+Prior to joining BHP, Courtney worked as the Government Affairs Coordinator for a large international trade association in Washington, DC.

 Director of Communications and Social Media